omics-datascience/BioAPI/DEPLOYING.md

         - `deploy.resources.limits.memory`: By default, 12GB of memory is allocated for MongoDB.
 Modify this value if you need it.
     - BioAPI Server:
         - `MONGO_USER` and `MONGO_PASSWORD`: These variables are the username and password for BioAPI to access MongoDB.
 These credentials must be the same ones that were set for the MongoDB server.
-3. Edit the BioAPI configuration file.
-It is found in *config/bioapi_conf/config.txt*.
-As in the previous step, set the MongoDB credentials in the corresponding variables.
-4. Import genomics databases.
+3. Import genomics databases.
 BioAPI uses three genomic databases for its operation.
 These databases must be loaded in MongoDB.
 To import all databases in MongoDB:
     1. Download this file: **LINK**
     1. Use Mongorestore to import into MongoDB:
    ```